 The EU and India strengthened cooperation on migration and mobility through the endorsement, at the 2016 Summit of the EU-India Common Agenda on Migration and Mobility (CAMM).
 The CAMM addresses four priority areas in a balanced manner: better organised regular migration and the fostering of well-managed mobility; prevention of irregular migration and trafficking in human beings; maximising the development impact of migration and mobility; and the promotion of international protection.
 The CAMM, as a framework for cooperation, is the start of a longer-term process which will lead to deeper cooperation and solid mutual engagement on migration, a key global policy area.
 An EU-India High Level Dialogue on Migration and Mobility was held on 4 April 2017.

 The European Union's development cooperation with India has a successful track record, spanning several decades.
-Major focus areas included education, health, water and sanitation.
-Since 2014, the EU has categorised India as a "graduated" country and thus bilateral development aid is being phased out.
+Major focus areas include education, health, water and sanitation.
+Since India's Official Development Assistance (ODA) graduation in 2014, we are progressively moving beyond a traditional assistance-type agenda towards a partnership approach, including blending initiatives combining grants with loans from international financial institutions to leverage additional funding for specific development needs.
+In addition the EU supports institutional capacity building in key strategic areas such as renewable energies, trade and environment.
 India remains eligible for EU thematic and regional co-operation aid programmes.
-Some 130 projects worth €400 million are currently ongoing in India under these programmes.
-At the 2016 EU-India Summit, leaders decided to strengthen cooperation on the implementation of the Agenda 2030 for Sustainable Development.
-Under the Partnership Instrument projects are ongoing to support the implementation of the EU-India Agenda for Action-2020 in areas such as ICT, energy, water, climate change, urban development and resource efficiency.
+Some 80 contracts worth over €240 million are currently ongoing in India.
+At the 2016 EU-India Summit, leaders decided to strengthen cooperation on the implementation of the 2030 Agenda for Sustainable Development.
+In this context, new ways of engaging in areas of mutual interest between the EU and India are being developed.
+The EU's Partnership Instrument is already playing an important role in providing new avenues for continued EU-India engagement.
+Projects involving civil society are ongoing to support the implementation of the EU-India Agenda for Action-2020 in areas such as ICT, energy, water, climate change, urban development and resource efficiency.